 Rural Hospital Model of Success: Yoakum Community Hospital, Yoakum, TX

-Over the past several years, small rural hospitals across the United States have been struggling to stay afloat.
+Over the past several years, small community hospitals in rural areas across the United States have been struggling to stay afloat.
 Yoakum Community Hospital was no different.
 Declining reimbursements, an unfavorable payer mix and sagging hospital operations had together created a negative bottom line for the hospital.

 “Before CHC came on board, we didn’t have the infrastructure or insight we needed to improve the hospital’s performance.
 Today, there is such a tremendous energy around here.”

 Tiffany Miller, CEO, Yoakum Community Hospital

-Yoakum Community Hospital celebrates 100 years of service in 2022.
+Yoakum Community Hospital celebrated 100 years of service in 2022.
 The 23-bed, critical access hospital located in the heart of the Texas Hill Country in Yoakum, Texas.
 The town is 80 miles from Austin, 130 miles from Houston, and 40 miles from Victoria, the closest sizable community with a population of 62,000.

 In 1998, Community Hospital Corporation (CHC) worked with Yoakum Community Hospital to set up a private 501(c)3 organization that leased the hospital assets from the local hospital authority.
 This arrangement allowed the hospital to remain as a not-for-profit organization that could continue to serve the health needs of the community.
 CHC also began providing resources, support and guidance to the hospital leadership.
 CHC’s primary focus was to help identify areas needing improvement and establish methods of planning and implementing changes needed for success.

-“Before CHC came on board, we didn’t have the infrastructure or insight we needed to improve the hospital’s performance,” said Karen Barber, Yoakum Community Hospital CEO.
+“Before CHC came on board, we didn’t have the infrastructure or insight we needed to improve the hospital’s performance,” said Tiffany Miller, Yoakum Community Hospital CEO.
 “Today, there is such a tremendous energy around here.”

 In 2004, Yoakum Community Hospital was converted to Critical Access Status under the Medicare Rural Hospital Flexibility Program.
 This change allowed Yoakum Community Hospital to collect 101 percent reimbursement on Medicare and 100 percent on Medicaid patients, which together make up almost 70 percent of the facility’s payer mix.